 It is also important to ask yourself, "Will it be enjoyable?"
 This will depend to a large degree on having a clear sense of purpose about your role, the cohesion and unity of the board and the chair's leadership style.
-Directors who derive the greatest enjoyment from their board roles choose wisely, experience a cultural fit and strive to make a positive contribution.

-Once you are close to accepting an offer, ask to talk to the company's advisors such as accountants, brokers, bankers, and lawyers.
+Directors who derive the greatest enjoyment from their board roles choose wisely, have good cultural alignment and strive to make a positive contribution.
+Once you are close to accepting an offer, ask to talk to the company's advisors such as accountants, brokers, bankers and lawyers.

-Familiarise yourself with the company's directors and officers (D&O) liability insurance policy.
+Familiarise yourself with the company's directors' and officers' liability insurance policy.